Environmental Impact of the iPhone

 The iPhone is a game-changer: we are so hooked on these devices that we upgrade them faster than any other piece of tech.
 This article will look at just how damaging our iPhone addiction is to the environment.

-There are three main ways that smartphones have an environmental impact: the CO2 emissions of producing each piece of an iPhone, the environmental damage caused by rare earth elements mining, and e-waste.
+There are three main ways all these upgrades have an adverse environmental impact: the CO₂ emissions of producing each piece of an iPhone, the environmental damage caused by rare earth elements mining, and e-waste.

 We’ll explore each of these separately.